RundownRhino/RegionScanner/README.md

 4. Watch the scanning progress.
 The program currently reports on starting every new region, as well as prints a report for every dimension.

-5. After finishing, the program will create (and overwrite if present) a `world-gen.json` file in the `output` folder where you put it.
+5. After finishing, the program will create (and overwrite if present) a `world-gen.json` file in the `output` folder in the current working directory (or in whatever directory you passed as `--output`).
 This file goes into the `/config` folder of your Minecraft instance.
 After reloading the world, your Just Enough Resources should find it and start showing the Ore Generation tabs for every block that was in the scanned area.
 Filtering by kind of block is currently not implemented (but see `--only-blocks-above`, which does a decent job of filtering out junk) - you can filter the JSON manually if needed.

 # Supported formats
 ## JER